appwrite/rfc/014-response-model.md

 <!-- What parts of the design do you expect to resolve through the RFC process before this gets merged? -->

 <!-- Write your answer below. -->
-1. What to do with response objects that contain dynamic fields like documents (defined as any in the swagger spec), user prefs etc
-2. Handling serialization and dserialization in each SDKs by keeping things similar between SDKs as well as keeping the native feel of the SDKs as it is.
+1. Handling serialization and dserialization in each SDKs by keeping things similar between SDKs as well as keeping the native feel of the SDKs as it is.
+2. Properly displaying the response Objects for each SDKs on the Docs
+3. For base models, whether to use `interface` or `abstract class`.
+Interface would force user to add Appwrite specific properties.
+4. Do we create a Base response model that we return from every methods instead of returning the object itself.
+For example the user create method above instead of returning `Future<User>` would return `Future<Response<User>>`.
+This will make it similar accross services.
+5. What do we do with conflicting model names as `Locale` model and `Locale` service would conflict.
+Do we define all models as `AppwriteLocale`, `AppwriteUser`.
+Which I think is better approach.
+In Flutter it was conflicting as all is defined in the same library.
+We could try to separate the namespace.
+But would it be possible for every SDK and would it be simple enough?

 ### Future possibilities